brettp/spoiler-slayer/README.md

 - - [X] Neither does clicking on it
 - [ ] Retweeted content has the retweeted username bleed through the no-fx censor
 - [ ] Sometimes there can be embedded blocked elements
+- [ ] Reddit's up and down arrows don't change color for glamoured content.
+Probably need to move all the content back to its real parent on reveal.

 ### How to build from source
 1. Clone the repo.